foxkit-us/PyIRC/README.md

 This library is not thread-safe and therefore caution should be used when using PyIRC with threads.
-It does not, however, modify state outside of its own classes, so it's safe to run instances in a thread or start up IRC instances in a thread.
+It does not, however, modify state outside of its own classes, so it's safe to run instances in threads.

 ## Platforms
 The library is completely cross-platform and should work anywhere Python does,